lewis-weinberger/psc/README.md

 Each game is turn-based, and will indicate when it is the given player's turn.

-Note that if a client game terminates then the host game will wait until a new player joins to fill their place.
+Note that in some of the games, if a client game terminates then the host game will wait until a new player joins to fill their place.
 If the host game terminates then all the clients will also terminate.
 If the game is finished normally, the socket will be unlinked, however if the server program is interrupted you will have to manually unlink the socket.

 ## Writing new games